mdsimon2/RPi-CamillaDSP/README.md

 - 18-19: ADAT 5-6
 - 20-21: ADAT 7-8

-Once you have channel routing setup in Cuemix this DAC is very similar to the Okto in terms of setup just with more inputs / output options.
+Once you have channel routing setup in Cuemix, this DAC is very similar to the Okto in terms of setup just with more inputs / output options.
 Although it has a volume knob, I like to use CamillaDSP for volume control with the Mk5 as it does not have an IR receiver.
 I use a FLIRC USB IR receiver and separate display for volume indication as described in Part 4.

 #### ultralitemk5_streamer.yml